Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/step-2-directory-and-network-readiness.md

 - Strat_O365_Enterprise
 ms.custom: ''
-description: Découvrez comment évaluer l’état de préparation des répertoires et du réseau dans votre environnement. ms.openlocfilehash: b9b2ed38afd77a5dd487b7e319eeee5300a62a25 ms.sourcegitcommit: bd8d55f82ca008af1b93a9bb4d1545f68e8188ad ms.translationtype: HT ms.contentlocale: fr-FR ms.lasthandoff: 05/04/2020
+description: Découvrez comment évaluer l’état de préparation des répertoires et du réseau dans votre environnement. ms.openlocfilehash: 78087b7e0c1cb7031954d3a9ac4188b59879db20 ms.sourcegitcommit: 584e2e9db8c541fe32624acdca5e12ee327fdb63 ms.contentlocale: fr-FR ms.lasthandoff: 06/10/2020
-ms.locfileid: "44011650"
+ms.locfileid: "44679013"
 ---
 # <a name="step-2-directory-and-network-readiness"></a>Étape 2 : préparation des répertoires et du réseau

-Vérifiez que votre répertoire et le réseau sont configurés et prêts pour la migration vers Windows 10 et Microsoft 365 Apps pour entreprise.
-Les services Azure Active Directory devront être mis à disposition des utilisateurs et votre réseau doit être capable de gérer ses trafics réguliers et le déplacement éventuel d’importants volumes de données pendant la mise à niveau des PC et de la restauration des fichiers, des paramètres et des applications des utilisateurs.
+Ensure your directory and the network are configured and ready to support to your shift to Windows 10 and Microsoft 365 Apps for enterprise.
+This will require Azure Active Directory Services to be in place for users, and your network must have the capacity to handle both its regular traffic and the movement of potentially vast amounts of data as PCs are upgraded, and users’ files, settings and applications are restored.

 ![](../media/step-2-directory-and-network-readiness-media/step-2-directory-and-network-readiness-media-1.png)